Latin America: Music and dance

 Latin America has produced many successful worldwide artists in terms of recorded global music sales.
-Among the most successful have been Juan Gabriel (Mexico) only Latin American musician to have sold over 200 million records worldwide, Gloria Estefan (Cuba), Carlos Santana, Luis Miguel (Mexico) of whom have sold over 90 million records, Shakira (Colombia) and Vicente Fernández (Mexico) with over 50 million records sold worldwide.
+Among the most successful have been Juan Gabriel (Mexico), the only Latin American musician to have sold over 200 million records worldwide, Gloria Estefan (Cuba), Carlos Santana, Luis Miguel (Mexico), who all have sold over 90 million records, and Shakira (Colombia) and Vicente Fernández (Mexico) with over 50 million records sold worldwide.
 Enrique Iglesias, although not a Latin American, has also contributed for the success of Latin music.

-Other notable successful mainstream acts through the years, include RBD, Celia Cruz, Soda Stereo, Thalía, Ricky Martin, Maná, Marc Anthony, Ricardo Arjona, Selena, and Menudo.
+Other notable successful mainstream acts through the years include RBD, Celia Cruz, Soda Stereo, Thalía, Ricky Martin, Maná, Marc Anthony, Ricardo Arjona, Selena, and Menudo.

-Latin Caribbean music, such as merengue, bachata, salsa, and more recently reggaeton, from such countries as the Dominican Republic, Puerto Rico, Cuba, and Panama, has been strongly influenced by African rhythms and melodies.
+Latin Caribbean music, such as merengue, bachata, salsa, and more recently reggaeton, from countries such as the Dominican Republic, Puerto Rico, Cuba, and Panama, has been strongly influenced by African rhythms and melodies.